otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/02-navigation.md

 // ...
 ```

+- `props.navigation.goBack` - This is a function that navigates to the previous screen.

+Reload your application.
+You should see the following:

 <img src="../resources/img/02/phone-1.png" width="250" height="444" />

 <img src="../resources/img/02/phone-2.png" width="250" height="444" />

 ## Passing Parameters to Routes

+To pass parameters to routes, we need to add a second argument to the `props.navigation.navigate` function.

 ### HomeScreen.jsx